TAG: Task-based Accumulated Gradients for Lifelong learning: Method

 Next, we describe our proposed learning rate that adapts based on the relatedness among tasks.
 We discuss how task-based accumulated gradients can help regulate the parameter updates to minimize catastrophic forgetting and transfer knowledge.

-We first define a representation for each task to enable computing correlation between different task.
-We take inspiration from a recent work \cite{guiroy2019towards} which is based on a popular meta-learning approach called Model-Agnostic Meta-Learning (MAML) \cite{finn2017model}. \cite{guiroy2019towards} suggest that with reference to given parameters $\theta^s$ (where $s$ denotes shared-parameters), the similarity between the adaptation trajectories (and also meta-test gradients) among all tasks can act as an indicator of good generalization.
+We first define a representation for each task to enable computing correlation between different tasks.
+We take inspiration from a recent work \citep{guiroy2019towards} which is based on a popular meta-learning approach called Model-Agnostic Meta-Learning (MAML) \citep{finn2017model}. \citet{guiroy2019towards} suggest that with reference to given parameters $\theta^s$ (where $s$ denotes shared parameters), the similarity between the adaptation trajectories (and also meta-test gradients) among the tasks can act as an indicator of good generalization.
 This similarity is defined by computing the inner dot product between adaptation trajectories.
-In the experiments, \cite{guiroy2019towards} show an improvement in the overall target accuracy by adding a regularization term in the outer loop update to enhance the similarity.
+In the experiments, \citet{guiroy2019towards} show an improvement in the overall target accuracy by adding a regularization term in the outer loop update to enhance the similarity.

-In case of lifelong learning, instead of a fixed point of reference $\theta^s$, the parameters keep on updating as the model adapts to a new task.
-So, we introduce the task-based \textit{first moment} $M^{(t)}_n$ in order to approximate the adaptation trajectories of each task $t$.
-The first moment $M^{(t)}_n$ is defined similar to $V^{(t)}_n$.
+In the case of LLL, instead of a fixed point of reference $\theta^s$, the parameters continue to update as the model adapts to a new task.
+Analogous to the adaptation trajectories, we essentially want to capture those task-specific \textit{gradient directions} in the LLL setting.
+Momentum serves as a less noisy estimate for the overall gradient direction and hence approximating the adaptation trajectories.
+The role of momentum has been crucial in the optimization literature for gradient descent updates \citep{ruder2016overview,li2017convergence}.
+Therefore, we introduce the task-based \textit{first moment} $M^{(t)}_n$ in order to approximate the adaptation trajectories of each task $t$.
 It is essentially the momentum maintained while learning each task $t$ and would act as the task representation for computing the correlation.
-The role of momentum has been crucial in the optimization literature for gradient descent updates \cite{ruder2016overview,li2017convergence}.
-It serves as a less noisy estimate for the overall gradient direction and hence approximating the adaptation trajectories.
-The correlation is computed using $M^{(t)}_n$ which is defined as: